Unleavened bread feast

 This feast symbolizes renewal and purification.

-Our character is formed, out with the old way of thinking, let us be transformed by the cleansing of God’s word.
+Our character is formed, out with the old way of thinking, and in with a new and healthy way of thinking.
+Let us be transformed by the cleansing of God’s word.

 What happened on Nisan 15?